vocalizando/privalytics/SECURITY.md

 ## Project status

-Right now, the project is not stable in any sense, thus there aren't any supported version at the moment
+Right now, the project is not stable in any sense, thus there aren't any supported versions at the moment

 <!--## Supported Versions